NXT TakeOver: Brooklyn II: Preliminary matches

 In the first match, No Way Jose faced Austin Aries.
 Aries forced Jose to submit to the Last Chancery to win the match.
 After the match, Aries applied the "Last Chancery" on Jose once again until he was interrupted by Hideo Itami.
 Itami attacked Aries with a "Go To Sleep" and walked off.

 Next, Billie Kay faced Ember Moon.
 In the end, Moon executed an Eclipse on Kay to win the match.

 After that, Bobby Roode faced Andrade Cien Almas.
 The match ended after Roode performed a "Glorious Bomb" on Almas to win the match.

 In the fourth match, The Revival (Scott Dawson and Dash Wilder) defended the NXT Tag Team Championship against Johnny Gargano and Tommaso Ciampa.
-The match ended after Dawson forced Gargano to submit to an inverted figure-four leglock to retain the title.
+The match ended after Dawson forced Gargano to submit to an inverted figure-four leglock to retain the titles.

 In the fifth match, Asuka defended the NXT Women's Championship against Bayley.
-During the match, Asuka applied the "Asuka Lock" on Bayley but Bayley fought out of the hold.
+During the match, Asuka applied the "Asuka Lock" on Bayley, who fought out of the hold.
 Asuka then performed a spin kick on Bayley to retain the title.
 After the match, Bayley received a standing ovation from the crowd.